LargeAgentCollider/icaif_tutorial/webpage/index.md

 [Arnau Quera-Bofarull](https://www.arnau.ai) is a postdoctoral researcher at the Department of Computer Science of the University of Oxford.

+[Joel Dyer]() is a senior postdoctoral researcher at the University of Oxford’s Department of Computer Science and a Senior Research Fellow at the Oxford Institute for New Economic Thinking.

+[Nick Bishop]() is a postdoctoral researcher at the University of Oxford working on the large agent collider (LAC) project.

+[Imran Mahmoood]() is a senior postdoctoral researcher at the Department of Computer Science, University of Oxford.

 [Ayush Chopra](https://www.media.mit.edu/people/ayushc/overview/) is a PhD student at the MIT Media Lab.

-[Sijin Zhang](https://www.esr.cri.nz/staff-profiles/sijin-zhang) is a senior data scientist at the Institute of Environmental Science and Research (New Zealand).